Experimentally accessible witnesses of many-body localisation: Feasible witnesses

 This again results in a suppression with the distance between $z_1$ and $z_2$, causing a saturation of the phase correlation measure $f_{\text{Phase}}(k,t)$ independent of time.

-\subsubsection{Slow spreading of information}
+\subsection{Slow spreading of information}

-While particles and energies remain confined in interacting localised systems, correlations are expected to show an unbounded increase over time \cite{Pollmann_unbounded,Prosen_localisation}, although slower than in the ergodic counterpart.
-In stark contrast, Anderson localised many-body systems will not build up any correlations that go beyond the localisation length.
+While particles and energies remain confined in interacting localized systems, correlations are expected to show an unbounded increase over time \cite{Pollmann_unbounded,Prosen_localisation}, although slower than in the ergodic counterpart.
+In stark contrast, Anderson localized many-body systems will not build up any correlations that go beyond the localization length.
 In order to probe the spreading of correlations in the system, we focus on a quantity easily accessible in the context of optical lattices, using in-situ images for different evolution times.
-As it turns out, this kind of simple density-density correlator is already sufficient to separate Anderson localisation from MBL systems.
+As it turns out, this kind of simple density-density correlator is already sufficient to separate Anderson localization from MBL systems.

 \begin{measure}[Logarithmic information propagation] In order to examine the spatial spreading of density-density correlations, we define the quantity $y_{\mathrm{Corr}}(t)$,

 \end{measure} $y_{\mathrm{Corr}}$ is a direct indicator for the length scale over which density-density correlations are established without having to resort to assuming an explicit form, such as a decay in terms of an exponential function.